PLEASE NOTE THAT THE CLOSING DATE HAS NOW PASSED.

-SPRINT is the Summer Project Research INTernship.
-SPRINT involves offering students the chance to undertake paid, summer internships.
-Each internship runs for four working weeks (twenty days) in summer (June to August), and each intern is paid a little over £1,500.
+TRINITY is the Term-time Research INternship (In The Year).
+TRINITY involves offering students the chance to undertake paid, term-time internships.
+Each TRINITY internship runs for the equivalent of one working day per week during Terms One and Two (twenty days in total) and each intern will be paid a little over £1,500.

-SPRINT roles involve working intensively on one project for four weeks.
+TRINITY roles can be extremely varied.
 Duties may involve anything from arranging research groups to collecting, transcribing, and coding data to proof-reading manuscripts to undertaking literature reviews and more besides.
-Successful candidates will work with the same team over the course of your internship, so you will need to be quick to adapt to new tasks, willing to use your own initiative, good at working without supervision, and attentive to detail.
+Successful candidates will work for a range of supervisors over the course of their internship, so you will need to be quick to adapt to new tasks, willing to use your own initiative, good at working without supervision, and attentive to detail.

-SPRINT offers you the chance to gain paid experience working as a research assistant under the supervision of LAEL staff-members, which can only look fantastic on your CV.
-And if you’re thinking about going into postgraduate study, all of these projects are superb introductions into advanced research, which will look equally good on an MA/MSc application.
+TRINITY offers you the chance to gain paid experience working as a research assistant under the supervision of LAEL staff-members, which can only look fantastic on your CV.
+And if you’re thinking about going into postgraduate study, this is a superb introduction into advanced research which will look equally good on an MA/MSc application.
 (Also… £1,500!?)

-We have four SPRINT places available for the 2016-2017 academic year.
+We have five TRINITY places available for the 2016-2017 academic year.

 Who can apply?

-This year, one SPRINT placement is funded by LAEL.
+This year, one TRINITY placement is funded by LAEL.
 Any student can apply for this role, as long as you fulfill the following criteria:

-- You must not have already undertaken a SPRINT placement in a previous academic year/round.
+- You have not already undertaken a TRINITY placement in a previous academic year/round

-- You must be a second year undergraduate (or equivalent) who is majoring or minoring in linguistics and/or English language at Lancaster University
+- In the 2016-2017 academic year, you must be a second, third, or fourth year undergraduate (or equivalent) who is majoring or minoring in linguistics and/or English language at Lancaster University.
+For instance…

-In addition to that, we have funding for a further three internships that are reserved for widening-participation students.
+In addition to that, we have funding for a further four internships reserved for widening-participation students.
 To qualify for an internship under the widening-participation scheme you must fulfill the criteria above, as well as one of the following: